-Our Internal Audit procedures incorporate an assessment of our modern slavery processes within all relevant audits and in 2022 we uploaded our statement to the Government Modern Slavery Statement Registry to share the steps we are taking to prevent modern slavery in our supply chains.
+Our Internal Audit procedures incorporate an assessment of our modern slavery processes within relevant audits and in 2023 we uploaded our statement to the Government Modern Slavery Statement Registry to share the steps we are taking to prevent modern slavery in our supply chains.

 We remain committed to preventing slavery and human trafficking.
-As a result of structural changes within our businesses following the Covid-19 pandemic, we are currently reviewing our processes, beginning with our Travel businesses, to ensure they remain effective and will also seek opportunities for further improvements in assessing and developing our approach to modern slavery.
-As part of this, we remain keen to further develop our processes to ensure slavery and human trafficking do not take place anywhere in our own business or in any of our supply chains.
+In 2023, we reviewed our processes, with a primary focus on our Travel businesses, to ensure they continue to be effective.
+We will also seek opportunities for further improvements in assessing and developing our approach to modern slavery.
 As our processes evolve, we aim to identify and monitor appropriate performance indicators.